ebeneliason/easy-pattern/README.md

 See [Self-Mutating Patterns](#self-mutating-patterns) for an example.

 > [!IMPORTANT]
-> Because EasyPattern does not use timers nor have an update function that gets called each frame, these
-> callbacks trigger lazily when the pattern crosses a loop boundary while computing new phase offsets
+> Because EasyPattern does not use timers, these callbacks trigger lazily when the pattern crosses a loop boundary
-> (such as when checking `isDirty()`, or when calling `apply()`).
-If you check for dirty and/or draw using
+> while computing new phase offsets (such as when checking `isDirty()`, or when calling `apply()`).
+If you check for
-> your pattern each frame, you can ignore this fact.
+> dirty and/or draw using your pattern each frame, you can ignore this fact.
 Otherwise, be aware that:
 >
 > 1. The time between loop callbacks may not be exact, especially if the frame rate is lower.
 > 2. The callbacks will not be called _at all_ if the pattern is not being used.